SayHelloGmbH/progressive-wordpress/README.txt

 == Description ==

 It has never been easier to add progressive web app features (PWA) to your WordPress website.
-It even supports [Accelerate Mobile Pages (AMP)](https://www.ampproject.org/) and is compatible with [OneSignal](https://onesignal.com/)!
+It even supports [Accelerate Mobile Pages (AMP)](https://www.ampproject.org/)!

 = Add to homescreen =